lucianafalcon/Engineering_Portfolio/README.md

 - Development of a custom transistor model based on simulated transfer and output curves
 - Design and analysis of a common-source single-stage amplifier
 - Examination of distortion, small-signal parameters (gm, Rin, Rout, Av), and validation using the BSP89 model

+---

+## Voice Signal Characterization

+This project explores various techniques for analyzing and transforming speech signals.
+It includes: Spectral analysis using the Fourier Transform (FFT), short-Time Fourier Transform (STFT) for spectrograms, time-domain and frequency-domain pitch and speed modifications, TD-PSOLA and Phase Vocoder techniques, and the results demonstrate the value of spectral-temporal processing for speech transformation, pitch shifting, and intelligibility preservation in different use cases.